ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/JCRPM-DoC.md

 length: short

 single: no  #mark yes if an individual NO CAPS
-description: Enhanced national security by using strategic partnerships and advanced analytics to prevent the diversion of US good and technology to weapons of mass destruction and sanctioned programs.
+description: Enhanced national security by using strategic partnerships and advanced analytics to prevent the diversion of US goods and technology to weapons of mass destruction and sanctioned programs.
 #description of why there winning award, in an excel spreadsheet
 category: doc #reference list of categories
 agency: Department of Commerce #name of agency, capitalize first letter of each name